Operation Viking Hammer: Battle

-Ansar al-Islam fighters held a series of mountaintop positions that offered their men a commanding view of the surrounding areas, but also left them vulnerable to airstrikes.
+Ansar al-Islam fighters held a series of mountaintop positions that offered them an advantage and a commanding view of the surrounding areas, but also left them vulnerable to airstrikes.
 Cruise missile strikes against Ansar al-Islam camp and surrounding positions were launched in the early hours of March 21, a total of 64 Tomahawk cruise missiles were fired as a preparatory barrage.
 The Americans originally planned to launch a ground attack immediately following the airstrikes, but most American forces were not in place.
 Once more American troops arrived, the date of the attack was set for March 28.
-The plan called for four lines of advance for the Kurdish forces, with each force accompanied by U.S. Special Forces and CIA paramilitary officers.
-On the eve of the battle, the Islamic Group of Kurdistan, which had been allied with Ansar al-Islam, surrendered after having suffered 100 men killed in the March 21 strikes.
-The ground attack consisted of a six-pronged advance, with each prong was composed of several ODAs from 3rd battalion, 10th SFG and upwards of 1,000 Kurdish fighters.
+The plan called for four lines of advance for the Peshmerga, with each force accompanied by U.S. Special Forces and CIA paramilitary officers.
+On the day before the battle, the Kurdistan Islamic Group, led by Ali Bapir, which had been allied with Ansar al-Islam, surrendered after having around 100 of their men killed in the March 21 strikes and being unable to move forward.
+The ground attack consisted of a six-pronged advance, with each prong was composed of several ODAs from 3rd battalion, 10th SFG and upwards of 1,000 Peshmerga.

 The attack from the south on the morning of the 28th was met with heavy fire from the Ansar defenders.
 Airstrikes were called in and the defenders routed.
-The Kurds and U.S. advisors pursued them and captured the town of Gulp hours ahead of schedule.
+The Peshmerga and U.S. advisors pursued them and captured the town of Gulp hours ahead of schedule.
 The majority of the Ansar fighters retreated to the town of Sargat where they made their final stand.
-Advancing on Sargat, the Kurds and Americans were pinned down for three hours by mortar and machine gunfire.
-Unable to call in airstrikes or contact friendly forces due to the deep valley blocking radio signals, the Special Forces soldiers used a Barrett M82 .50 caliber sniper rifle to take out Ansar al-Islam machine gun crews while the Kurds brought up artillery.
+Advancing on Sargat, the Peshmerga and Americans were pinned down for three hours by mortar and machine gunfire.
+Unable to call in airstrikes or contact friendly forces due to the deep valley blocking radio signals, the Special Forces soldiers used a Barrett M82 .50 caliber anti-material sniper rifle to take out Ansar al-Islam machine gun crews while the Peshmerga brought up artillery.
 The combination of artillery support and accurate long-range sniper fire drove the Ansar al-Islam forces from the town.
-Pursuing Ansar fighters into the hills, American and Kurdish forces were again pinned down by machine-gun fire and had to call in more airstrikes before darkness put an end to the day's fighting.
+Pursuing Ansar fighters into the hills, American and Peshmerga forces were again pinned down by machine-gun fire and had to call in more airstrikes before darkness put an end to the day's fighting.

-During the night, four AC-130 gunships maintained the pressure on the retreating Ansar al-Islam terrorists as they pulled back toward the Iranian border.
-The next day, the Americans and Kurds pursued the Ansar al-Islam forces further into the mountains, towards the Iranian border.
+During the night, four AC-130 gunships maintained the pressure on the retreating Ansar al-Islam militants as they pulled back toward the Iranian border.
+The next day, the Americans and Peshmerga pursued the Ansar al-Islam forces further into the mountains, towards the Iranian border.
 Many fighters attempted to flee across the border, only to be arrested by the Iranians.
 Many were sent back across the border and were later captured by Kurdish forces.
 However, Kurdish sources allege that Iran in fact harbored many Ansar al-Islam fighters.